Somewhere in Perak is Bukit Merah Orangutan Island Malaysia. This is a rehabilitation center of 35 acres just for orangutans!

 - Rates include transport (i.e. car, fuel, toll fees) and an Ipoh-born tour guide to escort you and show you the local sights!

-Book by sending us a message on Facebook or WhatsApp!
+Book by sending RayTheTour a message on WhatsApp!

-Orang Utan Island can only be reached by hopping on a ferry from Bukit Merah Laketown resort.
+The island is where the sanctuary is and it can only be reached by hopping on a boat that departs from Bukit Merah Laketown resort.

-The ride itself is enjoyable too and takes less than 15 minutes!
+The price of the boat ride is included with entrance tickets to the sanctuary.
+And the ride itself is enjoyable and takes less than 15 minutes!

 - Note: Call them for the latest boat schedule (it does depend on the water level and number of expected visitors) and when the next available boat is (sometimes there are big tour groups that will fill up the boats fast.